Derpduck/Gang-Garrison-2/README.md

 - Fixed sniper charge HUD being drawn under weapons
 - Fixed respawn timer being hidden while tracking a player
 	- Dying causes you to track yourself, so the respawn timer was hidden until the camera was moved
+- Fixed DKoTH control points unlocking never being sycned with clients
+- Fixed DKoTH overall time limit not counting down if a player is standing on their own team's point
+- Fixed KoTH overall time limit only counting down if the point has been captured
+	- This prevented KoTH maps from ever ending on empty servers
+- Fixed being instantly moved back to spectator when joining a team after being AFK
+- Fixed window position going to the top left corner when exiting fullscreen